ArmanKhanTech/DailyDoze/README.md

 ### Installation

-1. Clone this repo
+1. Clone this repo :
    ```sh
    git clone https://github.com/ArmanKhanTech/DailyDoze.git
    ```
-2. Paste your firebase credentails file in _/app_.
-Its the one you will download from your firebase console named _google-services.json_.
+2. Paste your firebase credentails file in /app.
+Its the one you will download from your firebase console called _google-services.json_.

-or simply download the _.apk_ from https://drive.google.com/file/d/1yd96Hfw2mNotgFIOL7GRmK8Um4RNZlOu/view?usp=drive_link to check it out.
+or simply download the .apk from https://drive.google.com/file/d/1yd96Hfw2mNotgFIOL7GRmK8Um4RNZlOu/view?usp=drive_link to check it out.